TheRoddyWMS/Roddy/README.md

 * Version update to 2.2.8

+- (TEST) Break submission, if an error occurs.
+If a job cannot be started on a cluster environment, the overall job submission will be skipped.
+Running / Started processes are not affected.
+(Feature toggle id: BreakSubmissionOnError[def:false])

-- (TEST) New app ini loader
+- (TEST) New app ini loader, does not store files.
+This part was remove for now.

 - (TEST) XML validation will take place when XML files are loaded.
+(Feature toggle id: XMLValidation[def:true])

 - (TEST) Roddy binaries, scripts and libraries will be stored in a different directory.
   Insided dist, there will be several bin/{version} folders like 2.1.49.
 Inside those, the binary and necessary